ArdisFoxx/ardisfoxxs-lewd-pf2e/README.md

 *Note: this is a paid module, and I depend on this for my income.
 It only costs $12, and you get all future updates for free.
 I think that's quite reasonable, so if you haven't purchased it, please support the author by paying for it here. https://www.patreon.com/ardisfoxxart/shop/ardisfoxxs-lewd-pf2e-1272244*

+A complete guide on how to use these rules and the Foundry module are in the PDF that comes with your store purchase.

 *If you're looking for other ways to support development, Patreon only costs $3 a month!*

-A complete guide on how to use these rules and the Foundry module are in the PDF that came with your store purchase.

 ### AFLP Release Roadmap
 - 1.0.0 - Initial Release.
 Added new monsters, conditions, kinks and items.
 Added Cumflation macro.